MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-planning-guide.md

 #### Multifactor authentication

 The goal of Windows Hello for Business is to move organizations away from passwords by providing them a strong credential that provides easy two-factor authentication.
-The inbox provisioning experience accepts the user’s weak credentials (username and password) as the first factor authentication; however, the user must provide a second factor of authentication before Windows provisions a strong credential.
+The in-box provisioning experience accepts the user’s weak credentials (username and password) as the first factor authentication; however, the user must provide a second factor of authentication before Windows provisions a strong credential.

-Cloud only and hybrid deployments provide many choices for multifactor authentication.
-On-premises deployments must use a multifactor authentication that provides an AD FS multifactor adapter to be used in conjunction with the on-premises Windows Server 2016 AD FS server role.
-Organizations can use the on-premises Azure Multifactor Authentication server, or choose from several third parties (Read [Microsoft and third-party additional authentication methods](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-additional-authentication-methods-for-ad-fs#microsoft-and-third-party-additional-authentication-methods) for more information).
+Cloud only and hybrid deployments provide many choices for multi-factor authentication.
+On-premises deployments must use a multi-factor authentication that provides an AD FS multi-factor adapter to be used in conjunction with the on-premises Windows Server 2016 AD FS server role.
+Organizations can use the on-premises Azure Multi-factor Authentication server, or choose from several third parties (Read [Microsoft and third-party additional authentication methods](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-additional-authentication-methods-for-ad-fs#microsoft-and-third-party-additional-authentication-methods) for more information).
 >[!NOTE]
 > Azure Multi-Factor Authentication is available through:
 >* Microsoft Enterprise Agreement